Model Names

 Yashica Mat-LM

-This is an unusual one.
-The first camera in my database is the one in the user manual and has serial number 4110043 which is a possible candidate for the trade mark.
-And indeed, it does have one.
-However, production cameras start with 6 digit numbers beginning with 6 already and as with other models, there are no more marks.
+The first camera in my database is the one in the user manual and has serial number 4110043 with the trade mark.
+Production cameras start with 6 digit numbers beginning with 6.
+The first, 620xxx, has the ® mark but as with other models, the later 6 digit numbers beginning with 6 no longer have the marks.

-feet focusing scales and all these seem to have the mark.
+The early grey cameras, just under half the Yashica 44 examples, all have feet focusing scales and all these seem to have the mark.
 Meter focusing scales begin with the first coloured examples.
-At least some of the cameras with metre focusing scales also have the mark but with the Yashica-44, I am missing the top view of nameplates in quite a few cases and it seems to be mainly the ones with metre scales affected.
+Some of the cameras with metre focusing scales also have the mark but ones without it are mainly from Japanese auction sites.
 Surprisingly, there is also an example with focusing scale in feet without the mark - perhaps the knob could have been changed later or the camera was intended for sale in Japan.
 The last few cameras have 6 digit numbers beginning with 6 and dual focusing scales.
 None of these has the trade mark.

 Yashica 44A